Brit Awards 2025

 The Brit Awards 2025 was the 45th edition of the Brit Awards ceremony presented by British Phonographic Industry (BPI) to recognize the best in British and international music of 2024.
 The ceremony took place on Saturday 1 March 2025 at The O2 Arena in London.
 Jack Whitehall hosted the ceremony for the fifth time, returning as host after the 2021 ceremony.
+Harriet Rose and Munya Chawawa hosted ITV2's warm up show on 28 February.
+Launch show host Siân Welby was joined by Zeze Millz to host the live red carpet coverage on social media while Kiss Xtra DJ Henrie Kwushue and Jack Saunders provided backstage interviews during the ceremony.